Skip to Main Content

 Expert Help

 Because modeling how an accident unfolds is complicated, many cases require the help of an accident reconstruction expert.
-These people can gather all the available evidence and reconstruct the seconds before a collision.
+These professionals can gather all the available evidence and reconstruct the seconds before a collision.
 They can also explain their findings to a judge or jury, often using visual aids such as a 3-D model or a computer simulation.

-Accident reconstruction experts help bring accidents alive for people who were not there to witness it.
+Accident reconstruction experts help bring accidents alive for people who were not there to witness them.
 An accident reconstruction expert is not necessary in every case.
 Indeed, many car accident cases are pretty straightforward and do not require any expert help at all.
 But in certain situations, a reconstruction expert can make the difference between winning a case and losing one.

-One of the advantages of working with an established Las Vegas firm like Naqvi Injury Law is that we have access to credible expert witnesses.
+One of the advantages of working with an established Las Vegas law firm like Naqvi Injury Law is that we have access to credible expert witnesses.
 An expert witness should not only have sterling educational credentials but must also be able to explain complicated concepts to a jury in a simple manner.
 At Naqvi, we have worked with many accident reconstruction experts and know how to find one who will be a good fit for your case.

 The Naqvi Injury Law Difference